Skip to footer content

 contentBuilder.AppendLine("Lorem ipsum dolor sit amet, consectetur adipiscing elit.");

-// Convert StringBuilder object content to an input string representation
+// Convert the StringBuilder content to a string

 string pdfContent = contentBuilder.ToString();